 There isn’t much demand for rental properties in Blacktown, with the turnover in rental for both houses and units being considerably lower than the national average.
 In the sales market, demand for houses is higher than the national average, while demand for units is considerably lower than the average for all LGAs in the country.

-The graph below sheds further light on the Blacktown property market.
+The graph above sheds further light on the Blacktown property market.
 Three and four-bedroom houses are by far the most in-demand property type and size in the LGA.
 There are far fewer sales of two-bedroom houses than two-bedroom units.
 Almost all of the five-bedroom properties sold in Blacktown over the last year were houses.

 The market for houses in Blacktown is much more important than the unit market.
 The house rental market has more volume than the sales market.
 In Q4 of 2019, 310 sales contracts were signed and 2,100 rental agreements were completed in the market for houses.

 HtAG graphs show the long-term view of the house market in Blacktown, both for sales and for rentals.
 The sales of houses continued to increase from 2007 up to the end of 2017 – with a couple of slight dips along the way.